Blood in the Urine (Hematuria)

 What Is Hematuria?

-- Microscopic hematuria is when blood in the urine is invisible to the naked eye; it only shows up under a microscope.
-Most of the time, microscopic hematuria goes away without causing any problems.
+- Microscopic hematuria is when blood in the urine can be seen only with a microscope.
+Often, this goes away without causing any problems.
 In fact, people might never know they have it unless they get a urine test.

-Teens can get hematuria for many reasons.
-The more common causes are:
+Kids can get hematuria for many reasons.
+Common causes include:

 - bladder or kidney infections